danielrueckert/danielrueckert.github.io/content/authors/ShutingLiu/_index.md

 ---
 # Display name
-title: Sophie Starck
+title: Shuting Liu

 # Username (this should match the folder name)
 authors:
-- SophieStarck
+- ShutingLiu

 # Is this the primary user of the site?
 superuser: false